Bricktech2000/Atto-8/mic/README.md

 ## Overview

 The microcode builder is a tool for generating microcode for the Atto-8 microprocessor.
 It outputs a microcode image file to `argv[1]` which is exactly `0x2000` bytes in size.
-The microcode builder adheres to the Atto-8 microcomputer specification as defined in [/spec/microcomputer.md](../spec/microcomputer.md).
+The microcode builder adheres to the Atto-8 microprocessor specification as defined in [/spec/microprocessor.md](../spec/microprocessor.md).

 ## Conventions